Introduction

 What other evidence exists that by the time of the New Testament, the Jewish canon was closed?

-Further evidence comes form Josephus; see below.
+Further evidence comes from Josephus; see below.

 New Testament